raspiblitz/raspiblitz/README.md

 If you like to do this all from a webbrowser with a dashboard UI instead from an SSH terminal, go to `SERVICES`, activate the `RTL Webinterface` and after the reboot open in your webbrowser: http://[LOCAL-IP-OF-YOU-NODE]:3000 (PASSWORD B is your RPC password).

-Have fun and riding the lightning :D
+Have fun riding the lightning :D

 *BTW always love seeing photos of new RaspBlitzes added to the network on twitter @rootzoll*